Norbyte/bg3se/API.md

 ### ModuleLoading

-`ModuleLoading` is thrown after the stats manager has finished loading; this callback is deprecated and `StatsLoaded` should be used instead.
+`ModuleLoading` is thrown after the stats manager has finished loading.

 ### SessionLoading

 `SessionLoading` is thrown when the the engine has started setting up a game session (i.e. new game, loading a savegame or joining a multiplayer game).
-Stat overrides that use Lua callbacks (`Ext.StatSetLevelScaling`) and custom UI (`Ext.CreateUI`, `Ext.RegisterUICall`, `Ext.RegisterUIInvokeListener`, etc.) should be set up here.

 ### SessionLoaded